 - Department Code 37

 International applicants must submit all application materials online.
 Hardcopy versions of transcripts, letters and test scores sent by regular or express mail will not be accepted.
-GRE and TOEFL iBT scores must be submitted electronically, directly from ETS (Educational Testing Service) for your application to be considered.
-Transcripts from international applicants cannot be evaluated until we receive official TOEFL iBT scores.
-Applications are not considered complete until all parts are received.
+GRE and TOEFL IBT scores must be submitted electronically, directly from ETS (Educational Testing Service), and IELTS scores directly from IELTS (International English Language Testing System) for your application to be considered.

 Our Decision Process.
 All complete applications are given equal consideration.
-Completed applications are reviewed by the Graduate Affairs Committee and by all faculty members in the Department seeking new students in their research programs for the coming year.
-Final decisions on applications are made by the Department's Graduate Affairs Committee.
+Completed applications are reviewed by the Graduate Affairs Committee and by all faculty members in the department seeking new students for the coming year.
+Final decisions on applications are made by the department's Graduate Affairs Committee.
 Interest in an applicant expressed by one or more faculty members is of key importance in the committee's decision-making process.
 Admission decisions are largely based on an applicant's likelihood of excelling in our program and in a career in Plant Biology.
-Admission is never based on an applicant's race, gender, nationality, ethnicity or personal financial status.
+Admission is never based on an applicant's race, gender, nationality, ethnicity, or personal financial status.

 Your Visit to the Urbana Campus.
-As mentioned above, you have the option to visit us before you submit your application.
-In addition, we invite our most attractive candidates to visit as a group in early February every year.
+You have the option to visit us before you submit your application.
+In addition, we invite our most attractive candidates to visit as a group in late January/early February.
 At that time, meetings are held with faculty members of interest to the candidate.
-Also included in the visit will be a tour of campus facilities and an informal program of short seminars given by faculty introducing their work and summarizing recent research results.
-Importantly, plenty of time is provided for social interactions with our current graduate students, whose organization (PBAGS) plays an active and essential role in organizing and hosting these visits.
+You will have the opportunity to tour campus facilities and meet our current graduate students.
+The Plant Biology Association of Graduate Students (PBAGS) plays an active and essential role in organizing and hosting these visits.

-- Contact faculty member(s) and/or graduate student(s) whose research is of interest to you (optional but strongly encouraged)
+- Contact faculty member(s) whose research is of interest to you (strongly encouraged)

 - Visit our department (optional)

-- Complete the University of Illinois electronic application (all parts) at https://grad.illinois.edu/admissions/apply/
+- Complete all parts of the University of Illinois electronic application.

 - Submit all post-secondary school transcripts electronically with your online application.